iplanwebsites/newtab-bookmarks/README.md

 - check the count of Chrome bookmarks (or delicious), to make sure we got em all on file.
 If not, import/delete the ones that aren't there already.
 - Url classifications (ie. a person website, a media, an open source-projet).
 Is Open Calay a good engine???
 - add a x icon to the search
+- bt search: keep the focus on the input. (now it blurs it)
 - Import URls from Freebase database
 - Thumbnail server (to replace the crappy APIs?)
 - Thumb server: mirror lots of subdomains, so we can max out the number of concurent download/pings